 A rotation of meat and veggies is the best diet.
 Cats are fussy and fresh food is their preference.
 Adding veggies when you serve the meal is a way to encourage your feline to try their new fresh food diet.
 Believe it or not, there are tasty veggies!

-- This box contains delicious, chunky, minced cage free turkey, chicken and duck simmered in savory gravy.
+- Contains delicious, chunky, minced cage free turkey, chicken and duck simmered in savory gravy.

-- This healthy wet food is made with 100% human grade ingredients and is free of fillers.
+- Made with 100% human grade ingredients and is free of fillers.